Despite the fact the summer solstice has already been and gone, the season hasn’t really got going here in Manchester just yet.

-luckily though, i have somewhere wonderful to retreat to. i wrote earlier in the year about my love for ikea’s new limited edition tänkvärd collection, featuring materials such as rattan, cotton, linen, jute and seagrass, that evoke for me the languid, lazy living of coastal resorts, and i’m delighted to have been able to collaborate with the brand to create a little slice-of-the-seaside in my own home.
+Luckily though, I have somewhere wonderful to retreat to.
+I wrote earlier in the year about my love for IKEA’s new limited edition TÄNKVÄRD collection, featuring materials such as rattan, cotton, linen, jute and seagrass, that evoke for me the languid, lazy living of coastal resorts, and I’m delighted to have been able to collaborate recently with the brand to create a little slice-of-the-seaside in my own home.

-to create the nook i started, of course, with a place to sit. clearing a corner of my bedroom between the bed and the window seemed the most apt, so i could make maximum use of daylight in the room – especially since the sun sets on this side of the flat. i’d initially been seduced by the low slung vibes of the tänkvärd rattan easy chair, but as i made my way around the shop floor at ikea warrington the softly cocooning shape of high-backed buskbo rattan armchair won me over, as a more supportive option for sitting in for longer periods of time. the chair is sold sans cushion, allowing you to choose your own textiles and create a look that is entirely your own. i chose the large jofrid cushion cover in natural as the perfect squishy base cushion, and paired it with the appropriately nautical striped ispigg cushion, in pre-washed yarn-dyed cotton for a charmingly rustic, worn-in feel.
+To create the nook I started, of course, with a place to sit.
+Clearing a corner of my bedroom between the bed and the window seemed the most apt, so I could make maximum use of daylight in the room – especially since the sun sets on this side of the flat.
+I’d initially been seduced by the low slung vibes of the TÄNKVARD rattan easy chair, but as I made my way around the shop floor at IKEA warrington the softly cocooning shape of high-backed BUSKBO rattan armchair won me over, as a more supportive option for sitting in for longer periods of time.
+The chair is sold sans cushion, allowing you to choose your own textiles and create a look that is entirely your own.
+I chose the large JOFRID cushion cover in natural as the perfect squishy base cushion, and paired it with the appropriately nautical striped ISPIGG cushion, in pre-washed yarn-dyed cotton for a charmingly rustic, worn-in feel.

-from there it was all about adding a few additional accent pieces. it doesn’t take a lot to change the feel of a space and whilst a lot of the textiles i had in my bedroom previously were warmer, more autumnal hues, by switching them out for a few of the vibrant blue tänkvärd accessories, i’ve instantly lifted the colour palette and brought a rustic coastal flair to the room. the sheer lattice grid tänkvärd curtains made the biggest instant impact to the space, and i love the fact they offer a feeling of privacy whilst still allowing light to flood through. as a style statement they instantly draw the eye into this new corner of the room, and help frame the space beautifully.
+From there it was all about adding a few additional accent pieces.
+It doesn’t take a lot to change the feel of a space and whilst a lot of the textiles I had in my bedroom previously were warmer, more autumnal hues, by switching them out for a few of the vibrant blue TÄNKVÄRD accessories, I’ve instantly lifted the colour palette and brought a rustic coastal flair to the room.
+The sheer lattice grid TÄNKVÄRD curtains made the biggest instant impact to the space, and I love the fact they offer a feeling of privacy whilst still allowing light to flood through.
+As a style statement they instantly draw the eye into this new corner of the room, and help frame the space beautifully.

-alongside the curtains, the dotty tänkvärd linen throw helps suffuse this new vibrant colour pop into the rest of the bedroom and draw the space together. it’s a lightweight, casual-style throw and one that i can see working not just in my bedroom but also in my living room as a foil to my navy sofa. it can also double as a beach towel or sarong when i actually go away and head to the beach, which makes it a wonderfully versatile and valuable addition to my home. the tänkvärd water carafe is also another hardworking product i’ve added to my home, moving with me from the bedroom to my desk and back again on a daily basis. designed by iina vuorivirta, its a reassuringly chunky glass bottle with an upturned tumbler for a lid, mouth-blown with tiny decorative bubbles that enhance the handcrafted vibe. i’ve been making a conscious effect to ensure i’m drinking as much water as possible throughout to day and this stylish carafe has definitely helped keep me on track!
+Alongside the curtains, the dotty TÄNKVÄRD linen throw helps suffuse this new vibrant colour pop into the rest of the bedroom and draw the space together.
+It’s a lightweight, casual-style throw and one that I can see working not just in my bedroom but also in my living room as a foil to my navy sofa.
+It can also double as a beach towel or sarong when I actually go away and head to the beach, which makes it a wonderfully versatile and valuable addition to my home.
+The TÄNKVÄRD water carafe is also another hardworking product I’ve added to my home, moving with me from the bedroom to my desk and back again on a daily basis.
+Designed by Iina Vuorivirta, its a reassuringly chunky glass bottle with an upturned tumbler for a lid, mouth-blown with tiny decorative bubbles that enhance the handcrafted vibe.
+I’ve been making a conscious effect to ensure I’m drinking as much water as possible throughout to day and this stylish carafe has definitely helped keep me on track!

-for me, there’s nothing better than spending the last few hours of the day winding down with a good book and a warming mug of something sweet and milky as i dive into the escapist world of my novel. at this point i’ve almost always shed myself of my daytime clothes and slipped into something far more comfortable. in winter, it’s usually warm flannel pyjamas but right now my evening attire of choice is the cosy comfort of the blue cotton tänkvärd kimono. i’ve been smitten with it ever since i saw ikea’s beautiful collection photography at the start of the year, and am happy to report it is just as hyggeligt as their styled imagery led me to believe!
+For me, there’s nothing better than spending the last few hours of the day winding down with a good book and a warming mug of something sweet and milky as I dive into the escapist world of my novel.
+At this point I’ve almost always shed myself of my daytime clothes and slipped into something far more comfortable.
+In winter, it’s usually warm flannel pyjamas but right now my evening attire of choice is the cosy comfort of the blue cotton TÄNKVÄRD kimono.
+I’ve been smitten with it ever since I saw IKEA’s beautiful collection photography at the start of the year, and am happy to report it is just as hyggeligt as their styled imagery led me to believe!

 And how do you like to update your home for the summer months?